Learn how to set up and manage projects in QuickBooks Online Plus and Accountant.

 - Turn on Organise all job-related activity in one place.

-- Select Save and close your settings.
+- Select Save and then Done.

 If you use QuickBooks Online Accountant, you’ll need to turn projects on.

 Step 2: Create a new project

 After you’ve created a project, you can add both new and existing transactions to the project.

 Step 3: Add new transactions to a project

 You can add new transactions like invoices, expenses, or quotes directly into your project.
 Adding transactions to projects won’t change how they’re categorised or affect your accounts.
 You’re simply marking them as a part of the project so you can track a specific project’s income and expenses.